 Radon is released into the atmosphere from the earth as uranium-rich soil and rocks degrade.
 Radon sources are found directly in the earth, as well as in well water, and accumulate in enclosed spaces such as underground mines and basements.

 For this reason, radon is found all over the world and can become a problem no matter where you live.
 In the United States, the northern regions of the country are typically at the highest risk, but no area of the country is radon-free.
 Click the map to the right to see if you live in a high-risk area.

 While the effects of smoking cigarettes are far more recognizable when compared to the effects of radon exposure, there is very little separating the severity of these two causes of lung cancer.
 How can smoking cigarettes be compared to radon exposure?
 Check this out!

 Radon levels are measured in picocuries per liter, or pCi/L. A measurement of 1 pCi/L is equal to 2.5 cigarettes each day.
 If your home has a reading of 4 pCi/L, which is the Environmental Protection Agency's required action level, every person is breathing in the equivalent of 10 cigarettes per day.

-Contact National Radon Defense Midwest today to get a radon inspection and mitigation system in your home.
+Contact Radon Defense Midwest today to get a radon inspection and mitigation system in your home.
 There is no reason to wait any longer to address the risks of radon.
-We offer free estimates on all our radon services in Des Moines, Lincoln, Sioux City, Council Bluffs, Bellevue, Elkhorn, Gretna, Fremont, Hastings, Grand Island, and the nearby areas.
+We offer free estimates on all our radon services in Omaha, Lincoln, Sioux City, Council Bluffs, Bellevue, Elkhorn, North Platte, Gretna, Fremont, Hastings, and the nearby areas.